Stuthi/bikerental/README.md

-Regression analysis performed  to estimate the demand of rental Bikes on a specific day given conditions like Temperature, WorkingDay, Seasom ,Hour of the day etc.
+Regression analysis performed  to estimate the demand of rental bikes on a specific day given conditions like Temperature, WorkingDay, Season ,Hour of the day etc.

 Regression Methods used in the analysis :